It's great to have you with us on the one and only excellence in broadcasting network.

 Hi.

-Hi, Russ, how are you?
+How are you?

 Always.

-I wanted to react to Dan Forth's comment.
+I wanted to react to Danforth's comment.

 I am a conservative Christian Republican.

-I'm also an Attorney and a college professor.
+I'm also an attorney and a college professor.

-Um I have been involved in local politics.
+I have been involved in local politics.

-I ran for office in 1998, and it's really astounding when you're up front and say, Yeah, I don't believe in abortion.
+And it's really astounding when you're upfront and say, yeah, I don't believe in abortion.

-I really do believe that it's killing a child, and um no, I can't vote that way.
+I really do believe that it's killing a child.

-That people are so astounded that you'll actually say that and won't slobber all over yourself and stammer around that um you can actually persuade people to your point of view.
+That people are so astounded that you'll actually say that and won't slobber all over yourself and stammer around that you can actually persuade people to your point of view.

-He's never gonna be able to marginalize, and two, there's a lot of support out there in conservative circles for all sorts of charitable works.
+And two, there's a lot of support out there in conservative circles for all sorts of charitable works.

-I mean a church that I get.
+I mean, a church that I did.

 It's ridiculous.